top of page

 No. of Nights: 4 (Days 7, 8, 9 & 10 of larger trip)

-In the interim, I just want to lay out some general observations about Japan so far!
-Some small things can be a tiny bit annoying, but I must repeat, these are such minor things, so minor in fact, that if these were somehow considered as the main negatives in certain other countries, then we would've had to have been transported to some infinitely nicer parallel universe or something!
-Because, quite honestly, Japan is incredible and the Japanese people are abundantly delightful.
+In the interim, I just want to lay out some general observations about Japan so far.
+A few small things can be a tiny bit annoying, but I must repeat, these are such minor things, and the fact that these are the main annoyances I have found really says everything.
+If issues this trivial counted as the major negatives in certain other countries, then we would have had to be transported to some infinitely nicer parallel universe or something.
+Because, quite honestly, Japan is incredible, and the Japanese people are abundantly delightful.

 20190526_170844.jpg